-OSCAR-CUBE (Optical Sensors based on CARbon materials: QUantum BElgium) is a scientific experiment designed, built, and operated by students from Hasselt University, Belgium and supported by ESA Education’s Orbit Your Thesis! program.
+OSCAR-QUBE (Optical Sensors based on CARbon materials: QUantum BElgium) is a scientific experiment designed, built, and operated by students from Hasselt University, Belgium and supported by ESA Education’s Orbit Your Thesis! program.
 1)

 It is an ambitious experiment that uses quantum technology to perform extremely rapid and precise measurements of the Earth’s magnetic field.
 The team will use the data collected to create a high-resolution map of the magnetic field around the globe.

 The students have been working towards this event since 2020, when they were accepted into ESA Education Office’s Orbit Your Thesis! program.
 Participating teams are given the life-changing opportunity to design and build a real experiment that is placed onboard the ISS’s ICE Cubes facility, providing them with an incredible educational experience to kick-start their future professions in the space sector.